Can outcome communication explain Bell nonlocality?: Proof of Result

 }

-Let us choose the same set of \(n_m\) measurements for both Alice and Bob, represented by the unit vectors \(\vec{u}_x\) where \(x \in \{1, \ldots, n_m\}\) and correspondingly by \(\vec{u}_y\) for Bob.
-A case with \(401\) measurements is provided in the file \texttt{HQV20\_v.dat}, which we open by executing
+We choose the same set of \(n_m\) measurements for both Alice and Bob, represented by the unit vectors \(\vec{u}_x\) where \(x \in \{1, \ldots, n_m\}\) and correspondingly by \(\vec{u}_y\) for Bob.
+A set with \(401\) measurements is provided in the file \texttt{HQV20\_v.dat}, which we open by executing:

-They are represented as a matrix with one vector per row:
+The measurement's Bloch vectors are represented as a matrix with one vector per row:

-To be valid measurements, they must all be normalised, and we also want them to be on the same hemisphere:
+To be valid measurements, they must all be normalised, and we also want them to be on the $z \geq 0$ hemisphere: